luanpotter/shattered-wilds/docs/arcane.md

 #### Harden Skin

-The Caster transfigures target's skin to be harder than normal, giving them a +6 bonus to their [[Action_Shrug_Off | Shrug Off]] Toughness Checks.
+The Caster transfigures target's skin to be harder than normal, giving them a +6 bonus to their [[Shrug_Off | Shrug Off]] Toughness Checks.
 **Minimal Augmentation**: -3 [Area: Whole Body]

 #### Disguise Being